GermanBrainRot/Project-Galileo/README.md

 ## The Scientific Struggle

-If you are not completely delusional, you will have noticed that the quantum opium the academic dealers sell to the people nowadays is the mirror image of of a deep rot of western liberalism, and at the same time a mirror image of the medieval church's deal they had with the nobility: "we keep them stupid, you keep them poor".
+If you are not completely delusional, you will have noticed that the quantum opium the western academic dealers sell to the people nowadays is the mirror image of of a deep rot of western liberalism, and at the same time a mirror image of the medieval church's deal they had with the nobility: "we keep them stupid, you keep them poor".

 Cautionary note here: I am *not* saying that a whole lot of academics are cynical like this.
 I think some of them *do* exist, and academia would do well to *expose* their own black sheep.
 That is: